"No one can make you feel inferior without your consent."

 Comparison-based worth: "I'm valuable when I'm better than others."
 True self worth doesn't require superiority or competition.

 Role-based worth: "I'm valuable because I'm a good parent/partner/worker."
-True self worth exists independent of roles or functions.
+True self worth exists independent of roles or functions we perform.

 Cultivating Self Worth

-Notice when you seek proof: Catch yourself looking for validation or recognition.
+Notice when we seek proof: Catch ourselves looking for validation or recognition.
 Ask: "What would it be like to feel valuable without this?"
-Let yourself relax into the discomfort of not knowing.
+Relax into the discomfort of not knowing for certain.

-Practice receiving without deflection: Let others give to you without deflecting or minimizing their gifts.
-Accept a compliment, let someone hold the door, allow yourself care.
+Practice receiving without deflection: Let others give to us without deflecting or minimizing their gifts.
+Accept a compliment fully.
+Let someone hold the door.
+Allow ourselves to be cared for without apology.

-Set boundaries without guilt: Your needs matter deeply.
-Saying no to others can be saying yes to your value.
+Set boundaries without guilt: Our needs matter deeply.
+Saying no to others can be saying yes to our value.

-Rest without justifying: You don't have to earn rest through exhaustion.
-Your worth doesn't depend on constant productivity or achievement.
+Rest without justifying: We don't have to earn rest through exhaustion.
+Our worth doesn't depend on constant productivity or achievement.
+Sometimes stillness is the bravest declaration of self worth we can make.

 Inquiry